 - Identifying the sender and recipients of the email, contacting them and directing them not to forward or access the email.

-- Determining if it is necessary to retain a copy of the email so that the sensitivity of the information can be verified by the information owner for a damage assessment.
+- Determining if it is necessary to retain a copy of the email so that the sensitivity of the data can be verified by the data owners for a damage assessment.

 - Determining if it is necessary to delete the email from affected users’ inboxes as quickly as possible to prevent further dissemination of the email.